nerettilab/SIMBA3D/README.md

 If you are using a local install you can also use <'python run_simba3d.py'> just like the <'simba3d'> command.
 For example, to get help you can type:
-> python run_simba3d.py -h
+> python run_simba3d_solo.py -h

-The help documentation will tell the user that there are two ways to pass in file parameters.
-One way is to use the -r option to read in a json file containing a tasklist.
-If a single task is to be ran, then one can pass in input and output instructions and the parameter settings using the options specified.
-This feature does not currently have all the available parameters and will most likely be phased out of future versions.
-It is recommended either individual files with different tasklists are used or one big file with a large list of tasks is used.

 ## Simplified JSON format

-All the Previous examples should still work, but the json format from here on out has been flattened.
+All the previous formats should still work, but the json format from here on out has been flattened.
 This should be easier for the user because the nesting brackets can be complicated to keep track of, especially when cutting and pasting examples.

 The individual tasks are dictionaries with the following keys:
 * 'taskname' (optional) name of the task [uuid]